 According to Lehigh County coroner Eric Minnich, the official cause of death for Snyder’s children, Conner, 8, and Brinley, 4, has been listed as hanging.
 Both deaths are considered homicides.
 There were no drugs in their system.

-Snyder, who called 911 on September 23 at around 4:30 p.m. to report the incident.
-After police arrived to Snyder’s home, they found the children still hanging by the dog cable.
+Snyder called 911 on September 23 at around 4:30 p.m. to report the incident.
+After police arrived at Snyder’s home, they found the children still hanging by the dog cable.
 They also found two dining room chairs found tipped over in the basement, around three feet apart from each other.

 After calling 911, Snyder never returned back to the basement, according to Berks County District Attorney, John Adams.